 - Removal for restoration.
 In order to restore river function and processes any dam removal should always remove the full vertical extentof the dam and as much of the horizontal span as possible, but at least to the width of the channel and stream banks.
 If any of the dam is left in the stream bed the river will erode downstream of the remaining structure and create a scour pool with a newdam at a lower level.
 Similarly, a river constricted by the width of the removal will create higher velocities and the scour the riverbed as well as limit fish passage.

 - Passive vs. Active Restoration.
 Given the dynamic nature of rivers, less is often more when it comes to river restoration.
 Understand the project goals and determine how best to meet those through the design process.
 Passive restoration recognizes that the site will adjust over time and minimizes in-channel work, focusing on full removalof the dam and allowing for the river to self-adjust.
 Active restoration may be more appropriate in a case where infrastructure and sediment management require some direct channel reconstruction, or installation of infrastructure protection measures.

 Many projects will require design by a certified engineer.
 Often this will include someone or a firm with experience that includes hydrologists and structural engineers.
 You’ll want to find someone with experience working in river systems.
 Dam removal is a relatively new field, so not all engineers may have designed a removal, but identify engineers with experience in rivers, including dam building or bridge design, both types of projects that require similar types of analysis involved with dam removal.

-Also add a fluvial geomorphologist to your team, a scientist who understands how flow and velocities influences river structure and habitat.
+Also consider including a fluvial geomorphologist on your team, a scientist who understands how flow and velocities influences river structure and habitat.
 Especially if others on your team don’t have prior experience working on river restoration projects, it is important to have someone with expertise in river form and function reviewing the design.